Purple Water 2004

 Bottle Design Fabien Baron

-Purple Water is a perfume by Asprey for women and men and was released in 2004.
+A perfume by Asprey for women and men, released in 2004.
 The scent is citrusy-fresh.
-It is still available to purchase.
+It is still in production.

 Main accords